fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 {% highlight ruby %}
 $ minukube start     // Create a minikube cluster
 $ minikube dashboard // Open the browser

+// One step more to expose the service because of menikube
+// User this URL to access the application
+$ minikube service demo-deploy
 {% endhighlight %}

 <p style="text-align: justify;">You can repeat all the steps to create the objects in a cluster without the namespace and see the results in minikube.</p>